whatisnuclear/website/waste.md

 other energy sources.

 ## TL;DR (quick summary)
-Nukes produce unbelievably little waste compared to other energy sources, and although it is toxic, we are confident that we have safe ways to store it until it has decayed to low levels.
-It should not dissuade us from deploying reactors to power substantial fraction of the planet.
+Nukes produce unbelievably little waste compared to other energy sources.
+Although it is toxic, we know safe ways to store it until it has naturally decayed to harmlessness.
+In the face of larger problems like fossil-fueled air pollution and climate change, the relatively minor issue of nuclear waste disposal should not dissuade us from deploying reactors to power substantial fraction of the planet.
 Also, advanced reactors offer ways to reduce waste further, and some can even recycle it (though this is not cheap).

 ## What is Nuclear Waste?
 Nuclear waste is the material that nuclear fuel becomes after it is used in a [reactor]({{ site.baseurl }}{% link reactors.md %}).
-From the outside, it looks exactly like the fuel that was loaded into the reactor &mdash; assemblies of metal rods enclosing fuel pellets.
+From the outside, it looks exactly like the fuel that was loaded into the reactor &mdash; typically assemblies of metal rods enclosing fuel pellets.
 But since nuclear reactions have occurred, the contents aren&rsquo;t quite the same.

-Nuclear energy is released when a nuclear fuel atom snaps into two.
-The key component of nuclear waste is the leftover smaller atoms, known as fission products.
+Nuclear energy is released when a nuclear fuel nucleus snaps into two.
+The key component of nuclear waste is the leftover smaller nuclei, known as fission products.

 <div class="thumbnail">
 <p><img class="img-responsive" src="/img/fission-chain-reaction.svg.png" width="900" alt="A nuclear chain reaction showing a fuel nucleus splitting into 2 fission products and 3 neutrons."/>
 </p>
-<p class="caption"><strong>Figure 1. </strong>The fission process of a single atom.
+<p class="caption"><strong>Figure 1. </strong>The fission process of a single atomic nucleus.
 The large majority of the energy is
-released instantaneously but the rest of it comes out from the fission products over the years.
+released instantaneously, but the rest of it comes out from the fission products over the years.
 That slowly released energy is what makes nuclear waste a hazard.</p>
 </div>